jet/falanx/README.md

 # Falanx code generation

-This repository contains the code generator to generate F# source (.fs files) from ProtoBuff v3 schema.
+This repository contains the code generator to generate F# source (.fs files) from Protobuf v3 schema.

 The general concepts are as follows: